tc39/proposal-async-context/README.md

 }
 ```

+## `AsyncContext.Variable`

+`Variable` is a container for a value that is associated with the current
+execution flow.
+The value is propagated through async execution flows, and
+can be snapshot and restored with `Snapshot`.

 `Variable.prototype.run()` and `Variable.prototype.get()` sets and gets
-the current value of an async execution flow. `Snapshot` allows you
+the current value of an async execution flow.
-to opaquely capture the current value of all `Variable`s and execute a
-function at a later time with as if those values were still the current values
-(a snapshot and restore).
-Note that even with `Snapshot`, you can
-only access the value associated with an `Variable` instance if you have
-access to that instance.

 ```typescript
 const asyncVar = new AsyncContext.Variable();